rasifr/spock/docs/functions/spock-repset-alter.md

 ## FLAGS
     --replicate_insert=REPLICATE_INSERT
-        For tables in this replication set, replicate inserts.
+        For tables in the specified replication set, replicate inserts.
+The default is true.

     --replicate_update=REPLICATE_UPDATE
-        For tables in this replication set, replicate updates.
+        For tables in the specified replication set, replicate updates.
+The default is true.

     --replicate_delete=REPLICATE_DELETE
-        For tables in this replication set, replicate deletes.
+        For tables in the specified replication set, replicate deletes.
+The default is true.

     --replicate_truncate=REPLICATE_TRUNCATE
-        For tables in this replication set, replicate truncate.
+        For tables in the specified replication set, replicate truncate.
+The default is true.